Royal Windsor at Balmoral Village

 Like the majority of Collingwood residents, Penny Preston is very active.
 “I live at the bottom of Blue Mountain but no longer ski.
 At 75 plus years, snowshoeing seemed safer.”

 Penny was interested in the innovative community concept.
 “I started to talk to other friends about it.
 We are a fairly close group who have skied, socialized and travelled together for 40 plus years.”
-Penny met Balmoral developer, Thomas Vincent, through a mutual friend.
+Penny met the original developer, Thomas Vincent, through a mutual friend.
 “His vision and dedication to the project convinced me that this was the perfect place for me."

 That was confirmed the day the sales office opened last May.
 Penny came with friends to find a huge lineup, and the sales office jammed all day.
 “It was like old home week, as friends and acquaintances united outside to profess their interest and exclaim this would be the 'hot' place to live.”

-Penny, who chose a semi-detached bungalow, is looking forward to life at Balmoral.
+Penny, who chose a semi-detached bungalow, is looking forward to life at Royal Windsor at Balmoral.
 “Several of my friends have chosen the condos so we joke that they'll be looking down on me.”
 She says, “I really like that there are five levels of accommodation depending on your needs, so you never have to search for another place to live as you get older.”